locize/blog/source/_posts/localization-strategy.md

 ### Make tests with localized content
 Test your strategy by reaching out to potential buyers in new markets with your messaging.

-To begin, make use of the slogans, key phrases, and CTAs identified in the localized-marketing strategy when developing the plan.
+To begin, make use of the slogans, key phrases, and CTAs identified in the <a href="/blog/localization-marketing/" title="localized-marketing">localized-marketing</a> strategy when developing the plan.

 Begin with a pilot project to get traction, and then consider localizing entire experiences based on the data.